athar91/gnina_tutorial/README.md

 # GNINA Docking Tutorial
-This tutorial is a part of course of "Molecular Modeling of biological System" of Department of Physics, University of Cagliari.
+This tutorial is part of the course Molecular Modeling of Biological Systems offered by the Department of Physics, University of Cagliari.
+It has been adapted for use on the Aula I (Block B) computer systems, which may result in minor compromises in performance and accuracy.

 This repository provides a practical tutorial for common GNINA docking workflows: